Samuel Alschuler

-Samuel Alschuler (November 20, 1859 – November 9, 1939) was a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
+Samuel Alschuler (November 20, 1859 – November 9, 1939) was an American politician and judge who served as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit from 1915 to 1939, including three years as a senior judge.
+A Democrat from Illinois, Alschuler previously served as a member of the Illinois House of Representatives for two terms from 1895 to 1901 and was the Democratic nominee for the 1900 Illinois gubernatorial election.

 Early life

 Samuel Alschuler was born November 20, 1859 Chicago, Illinois.
-A member of a civically-engaged family German-Jewish family, his brother George also served in the Illinois House of Representatives and another brother, Benjamin, was a judge of the Illinois Court of Claims.
+A member of a civically-engaged German-Jewish family, his brother George also served in the Illinois House of Representatives and another brother, Benjamin, was a judge of the Illinois Court of Claims.
 Alschuler was raised in Aurora, Illinois.
-After graduating from Aurora High School, Alschuler spent some time as a general store clerk, he read law and was admitted to the Illinois Bar.
+After graduating from Aurora High School, Alschuler spent some time as a general store clerk, read law, and was admitted to the Illinois Bar.